shittybin/pr-poetry-bot/README.md

 # 🤖 PR Poetry Bot

-This GitHub Action comments a poem (haiku/limerick) about your pull request, powered by ChatGPT. <br>
+This GitHub Action comments a poem (haiku/limerick) about your pull request, powered by LLM Model and GPT. <br>
 Interested ones can forked and collab!
 ## Features
 - Auto-generates poetry for your PRs